amnn/typed-geomlab-report/report.md

 \subsection{Optimisation}

-Before being presented to the user, a \text{R\'emy} type --- representing a set of feasible types --- is condensed into one type.
-Typically this is achieved through \textit{minimising substitution}\ \cite{cartwright1991soft}, but this is not always possible.
+\text{R\'emy} encodings represent constraints over types, not single types.
+Conversion to the latter is achieved through \textit{minimising substitution}\ \cite{cartwright1991soft}, but this is not always possible.
 For example:
 ```
 define twice(f) = function (x) f(f(x));
 ```